This post contains affiliate links. Read the full disclosure here.

 cookie dough bar stacked

-Get ready for the best cookie dough bar ever.
-These no bake cookie dough bars are easy to make, are layered on top of edible brownie dough, and freezer friendly!
+Get ready for the best no bake cookie dough brownie bars ever.
+They're easy to make, are layered on top of edible brownie dough, and freezer friendly!

 Ingredients